Kevintjy/reach/README.md

 handA = {1, 1, 2, 3, 4}
 handB = {1, 2, 3, 4, 4}

-A bluff there are at least 3个2, B opens, A wins (there are 2个2， 3个1，一共5个2) A bluff there are at least 5个2, B opens, A wins (there are 2个2， 3个1，一共5个2) A bluff there are at least 6个2, B opens, B wins (there are 2个2， 3个1，一共5个2)
+A bluff there are at least 3 2s, B opens, A wins (there are 2 2s， 3 1s, 5 2s in total)
+A bluff there are at least 5 2s, B opens, A wins (there are 2 2s， 3 1s, 5 2s in total)
+A bluff there are at least 6 2s, B opens, B wins (there are 2 2s， 3 1s, 5 2s in total)

 ### 2